Skip to content

 library_path string yes Path to .so/.dll/.dylib file

-include_dirs string[] no Extra include directories
+include_dirs string[] no Extra include directories for the C/C++ parser

-version string no Version label (default: "unknown")
+version string no Version label embedded in the snapshot (default: "unknown")

 language string no "c++" (default) or "c"